-Private rented accommodation is a good option for many households at risk of or homeless.
-This housing option has significant role in the Council's approach to preventing and relieving homelessness.
+Private rented accommodation is a good option for many households and it has a significant role in the Council's approach to preventing and relieving homelessness.
 We provide advice factsheets on our website to help households search, understand landlord and tenant responsibilities and consider affordability.

 To maximise opportunities to access the private sector, we fund and work in partnership with NextStep YMCA East Surrey.
-NextStep work with households with a priority need referred by the Council, assesses affordability, suitability and sources properties.
+Working with referred by the Council with a priority need, they assess affordability, suitability and source properties.
 NextStep has excellent working relationships with several local landlords and letting agents.
-As well as sourcing properties, landlords and matching clients to properties, the NextStep team provides ongoing tenancy support to clients for at least six months.
+As well as sourcing properties, landlords and matching clients to properties, the NextStep team provides on-going tenancy support to clients for at least six months.
 They assist clients with settling in, benefit applications, budgeting and managing their tenancies.
-This on-going support and close working relationship with the Prevention and Relief Teams has resulted in 1,279 households being referred to NextStep and the securing of 537 tenancies over the last five years averaging at over 100 per year.
-They have also intervened when their clients have started to struggle with managing their tenancies and prevented evictions or helped households find alternative accommodation.
+Some 1,279 households have been referred to NextStep and they have secured 537 tenancies over the last five years averaging over 100 per year.
+They have also intervened when clients have started to struggle with managing tenancies and have prevented evictions or helped households find alternative accommodation.

 Welfare reform has impacted on the private rental option.
 Universal Credit (UC) continues to provide challenges in securing private rented tenancies and interest from landlords.
-More landlords are concerned about the inability of agencies to liaise with the DWP about housing costs, consequently more landlords are requiring additional security including up to six months' rent in advance or guarantors.
-Whilst Local Housing Allowance and UC rates rose temporarily in response to the Pandemic, the benefit cap has not changed, and this has further eroded affordability for this group.
+More landlords are concerned about the inability of agencies to liaise with the DWP about housing costs, consequently more are requiring additional security including up to six months' rent in advance or guarantors.
+Whilst Local Housing Allowance and UC rates rose temporarily in response to the Pandemic, the benefit cap has not changed, and this has further eroded affordability.